 At Back Office Betties, we grant wishes when a member of the team excels or goes above and beyond in their job.
 Each team member has a wish list of things they want, ranging from Starbucks gift cards to the hot new makeup palette.
 When management feels that that team member deserves a granted wish, they pick something off of the list and sends it to the team member as a way to thank them for their hard work.
 This instills a feeling of appreciation and encourages that extra effort when working together as a team to be innovative or solve a problem.

 We also regularly shout out our team members for work well-done and push the rest of the team to show their appreciation for their coworkers.
 Not only are they being acknowledged and encouraged, but their teammates are encouraged to step it up too.

 Team Building Exercises

 Team building helps foster better communication between team members and also reveals unknown skills and talents that might not be pertinent to a person’s specific job.
 Building those connections helps when collaborating, as the person you might not think to ask first for help may actually have a background in exactly what you’re struggling with.
 Or perhaps you discover that a coworker in another department has a thinking style that compliments your own, revealing that you are perfect brainstorming partners.

 Team building also helps to keep your team engaged and ready to work.
 When being around your coworkers is fun and engaging, the conversation flows more easily and brainstorming can happen naturally.

 Even though the team at Back Office Betties works in 3 different states and we all work from home, we do annual team building events in each state.
 We also do monthly video meetings that help us to feel connected to the team members that we aren’t physically close to.

 Hopefully some of these tips help you to bring your team closer together.
-If you’re ready to expand your law firm’s team and add a dedicated team of virtual receptionists to your firm, sign up for one week free.
+If you’re ready to expand your law firm’s team and add a dedicated team of virtual receptionists to your firm, schedule a call with our Growth Solutions Strategist today.